tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 #### Get Instances

-This API enables getting instances by timeSeriesId.
+This API enables getting instances by timeSeriesId or timeSeriesName.

 Request Body:
+Using `timeSeriesId`
 ```json
 {
   "get": [